Types of Physical Disabilities

-Our occupational therapists are highly trained and experienced and are passionate about providing evidence-based interventions to improve functional performance.
+Our Occupational Therapists are experienced in delivering occupational therapy services and are passionate about providing evidence-based interventions to improve functional performance.
 Each treatment plan will be individual, underpinned by occupational therapy philosophy, taking a person-centred and strengths-based approach.
 Our ultimate aim is to help a person to achieve their goals and improve their functional performance.

 Your therapist will work with you and your child to understand their condition and establish strategies that develop their abilities and function.
 They will also help you both learn and put into practice techniques that will help overcome some of the barriers as well as enabling your child to focus on their roles and routines.
 These may include:-

-- Development of independent in daily tasks such as washing and dressing, cooking etc
+Development of independence in daily tasks such as washing and dressing, cooking etc

-The occupational therapist will work with you and your child to identify whether it is possible / desirable to develop their physical skills or whether adapting the environment or an activity, using equipment, is a better option.
+Our occupational therapy services will enable you and your child to determine whether it’s possible/desirable to develop their physical skills or whether adapting the environment or an activity, using equipment, is a better option.